 The applicant must describe why it is an opportune time to pursue this project.
-The applicant must indicate whether it has actively pursued the proposed project or similar activity in the past, or whether this is a new undertaking based on this NOFA.
+The applicant must indicate whether it has actively pursued the proposed project or similar activity in the past, or whether this is a new undertaking based on this NOFO.
 If pursued in the past, the narrative must include an explanation of the time elapsed since the applicant has actively pursued the project or similar eligible activity.
 If the applicant has not pursued the project in the past, then the narrative should explain the reasons why it is an opportune time to pursue the project.
+Applicants may describe projects that were funded by HUD grants or other funding sources to address past efforts to address the identified need.